A Scalable Multi-LLM Collaboration System with Retrieval-based Selection and Exploration-Exploitation-Driven Enhancement: Experiments

 \subsection{Scaling Ability}

-To empirically validate the scalability of SMACS framework, we conducted experiments measuring performance improvements with increasing numbers of input LLMs.
+To empirically validate the scalability of SMCS framework, we conducted experiments measuring performance improvements with increasing numbers of input LLMs.
 Fig.~\ref{fig:scale_ability} shows key findings across four standard benchmarks, revealing a clear positive correlation between the scale of input LLMs and overall performance.
-For instance, on MMLU-PRO, our SMACS achieves approximately 77\% accuracy with five LLMs.
+For instance, on MMLU-PRO, our SMCS achieves approximately 77\% accuracy with five LLMs.
 When scaled to ten LLMs, performance improves to nearly 80\%, and with 15 LLMs, the final accuracy approaches 82\%.
-It not only demonstrates the capability of SMACS to leverage diverse LLMs effectively but also shows that SMACS has the potential to obtain sustainable performance gains as the number of LLMs continually scales up.
+It not only demonstrates the capability of SMCS to leverage diverse LLMs effectively but also shows that SMCS has the potential to obtain sustainable performance gains as the number of LLMs continually scales up.